 Commitment to her community is very important to Ms. Azzato.
-She proudly serves on the Board of Trustees for the Leukemia and Lymphoma Society’s Long Island Chapter (2008-present) whose mission it is to cure blood cancers and to improve the lives of cancer patients and their families.
-Beyond her service on the Board, Ms. Azzato serves as the Society’s Advocacy Delegate for Long Island seeking to advance the passage of legislation critical to the lives of cancer patients.
-Ms. Azzato also serves on the Advisory Board of Dress for Success Brookhaven (2010-present) whose goal is to empower disadvantaged women on Long Island to enter the workforce by providing job coaching, educational and networking opportunities, and interview suiting.
+She is a current member of the Board of Directors of East End Arts.
+East End Arts is a multi-award winning not-for-profit arts organization serving the five East End towns of Long Island since 1972.
+The focus of East End Arts is to build and enrich the community through the arts by education, support, advocacy and inspiration.
+Ms. Azzato also proudly served on the Board of Trustees for the Leukemia and Lymphoma Society’s Long Island Chapter (2008-2014) whose mission it is to cure blood cancers and to improve the lives of cancer patients and their families.
+Beyond her service on the Leukemia and Lymphoma Society’s Board, Ms. Azzato served as the Society’s Advocacy Delegate for Long Island seeking to advance the passage of legislation critical to the lives of cancer patients.
+Ms. Azzato also served on the Advisory Board of Dress for Success Brookhaven (2010-2013) whose goal is to empower disadvantaged women on Long Island to enter the workforce by providing job coaching, educational and networking opportunities and interview suiting.

 Ms. Azzato is a member of the Suffolk County Bar Association, most recently serving as co-chair of the Alternative Dispute Resolution Committee from 2010 to 2012.
 She has been a speaker at continuing legal education programs including “Mediation: A Valuable Tool for Litigators,” “Commercial Mediation,” and “Representing A Client In Arbitration.”
 Ms. Azzato is the author of The Multi-door Courthouse Approach: A Look Across The Threshold, published in the Suffolk Lawyer.